DutchDS/SQLalchemy-Challenge/README.md

-# sqlalchemy-challenge
+# Week 10 SQLalchemy Challenge
-Week 10 sqlalchemy Homework
+By A. Rijpkema 12/19/2019

 In this folder you will find the results for the SQLAlchemy and Flask exercises as described for week 10.